stellio-hub/stellio-docs/docs/API_walkthrough.md

 http http://localhost:8080/ngsi-ld/v1/entities type==BeeHive Link:$CONTEXT_LINK
 ```

-* Adding the options `KeyValues` to the parameter of a get query will return a reduced version of the Entity providing only top level attribute and their value or object.
+* Adding the options `keyValues` to the request parameters will return a reduced version of the entity providing only top level attribute and their value or object.

 ```shell
 http http://localhost:8080/ngsi-ld/v1/entities/urn:ngsi-ld:BeeHive:01  options==keyValues Link:$CONTEXT_LINK